 Before getting into the thick of things, let’s consider what makes a good starting hand in poker.

-As per standard poker hand rankings, you’re going to generally want to play cards with the greatest chance of making strong hands.
+As per standard in the ranking of poker hands, you’re going to generally want to play cards with the greatest chance of making strong hands.
 Say starting cards along the lines of a strong top pair, a straight, or a flush.

 To make these hands, you should choose to play cards with the best chance of making good hands: